VaclavDedik/jboss-seam/examples/wiki/README.txt

 - Login as admin/admin and update the Lucene index in the 'Administration' screen

-NOTE: The lucene index directory is named "lacewikiIndex" and located in the current directory.
+NOTE: The Lucene index directory for full-text searching is named "lacewikiIndex" and located in the current directory.
 This is the current directory from which you started the application server!
 If you want to change this setting, unpack the WAR and change the META-INF/persistence.xml configuration file.

-WARNING: Do not use this software in production!
-The database schema is not final and will change!
-No migration scripts for existing data will be provided until the software is production ready.